hashgraph/hedera-mirror-node/docs/configuration.md

 ## Importer and GRPC API

-The Hedera Mirror Node uses [Spring Boot](https://spring.io/projects/spring-boot) properties to configure the application.
+The Importer and GRPC API uses [Spring Boot](https://spring.io/projects/spring-boot) properties to configure the application.
 As as a result, you can use properties files, YAML files, environment variables and command-line arguments to supply configuration.
 See the Spring Boot [documentation](https://docs.spring.io/spring-boot/docs/current/reference/html/spring-boot-features.html#boot-features-external-config) for the location and order it loads configuration.